ubermichael/nines-bundles/README.md

   resource: '@NinesFeedbackBundle/Controller'
 ```

 5. Update the security configuration with the login settings and role checking.
+Change
+the $APP_REMEMBER_ME variable to something appropriate.

 ```yaml
 # config/packages/security.yaml